tikoomohit/bookmyvaccine/README.md

-# Now book COVID vaccine slot using bookmyslot
+# Now book COVID vaccine slot using bookmyshot

 ## Steps to book